 If you have questions or comments, I hope you will take the time to post them on Youtube.
 I will try to respond in a timely manner.

-Taxation of labor and capital in urban areas is one the driving forces to the contraction and decay of our cities.
+Taxation of labor and capital in urban areas is one of the driving forces leading to the contraction and decay of our cities.

 Land Value Taxation (LVT) is rational taxation of immovable property (land).
 LVT can be a major tool for strengthening the development market in cities, reduce taxes for productive citizens and businesses and provide a progressive fair and equitable source of public revenue.